POS REPLACEMENT STRATEGY

 What to keep, what to replace, and how to balance both

 Legacy setups also represent years of workflows and store habits that employees rely on.
-Replacing them demands balance.
+Changing them demands balance.
 A thorough review of the current POS setup is the right starting point before any POS migration.
-Identify which components still perform well, which introduce risk, and where compatibility layers can bridge the gap between old and new.
-Working with a POS vendor that understands legacy environments and can connect to existing hardware helps protect those investments and keep daily operations stable during the transition.
-A phased migration then builds a stronger foundation for continued improvements.
+Identify which components still perform well, which introduce risk, and where compatibility layers or phased replacement can bridge the gap between old and new.
+The right POS partner should help protect useful investments while building a setup that is easier to onboard, integrate and scale.

 Connecting POS, ERP, and e-commerce without losing control